zuwuliao/zuwuliao.github.io/_posts/2025-6-7-RAG-Chunking-Strategy.md

 categories: AI
 ---

 If you have done Retrieval-Augmented Generation (RAG), you may already noticed chunking strategy plays crucial role in the effectiveness of the retrieval process and ultimately the quality of the answer.
-In this artical, I list the most popular chunking strategies and compare the pros and cons among them.
-Then I will briefly talk about chunking size and the impact to RAG accuracy.
+In this blog, I list the most popular chunking strategies and compare the pros and cons among them.
+Then I will talk about chunk size and the impact to RAG accuracy.
+At last, I will talk about how to select the right chunking strategy and chunk size to address a common challenge in RAG.
 Hope they will provide you some understanding of RAG chunking and help to select the right chunking strategy for your RAG application.

 ## Chunking Types ##